-As at 30 June 2019, the Business had a total gearing ratio (calculated as total gross debt divided by total gross assets) of 57.8%.
+(b) an explanation of what the financial ratios mean in practical terms and how investors can use the ratios to determine the entity's level of debt-related risk.
+As at 31 December 2020, the Business had a total gearing ratio (calculated as total gross debt divided by total gross assets) of 60.9%.
 The gearing ratio is calculated as New Energy Solar's proportionate share of drawn third-party debt held by the Business divided by total assets of the Business.
 It is important to note that the gearing ratio refers exclusively to external or third-party debt.
 The Company and the Responsible Entity also have the ability to make loans between them or their subsidiaries where it is perceived to be beneficial to investors.
 For example, the Trust has a loan outstanding to New Energy Solar US Corp., which is a subsidiary of New Energy Solar Limited.

-Over the long-term a gearing ratio of up to 50% of total gross assets, is the level at which the Investment Manager perceives an optimal balance of return maximisation versus acceptable risk for long-term investments in solar power plants with contracted offtakes.
-The Business' current gearing ratio of 57.8% is expected to represent the high point of lifetime gearing, with debt progressively paid down over time bringing long-term average gearing below 50%. (b) Debt imposes ongoing repayment obligations.
+The Business' current gearing ratio of 60.9% is expected to reduce, with debt progressively paid down over time.

+(b) Debt imposes ongoing repayment obligations.
 These repayments are usually met by the cash flows produced by the Business' power plant investments.
 In practical terms, a higher gearing ratio will generally magnify gains during periods where the power plants owned by the Business perform in line with expectations but can also magnify losses if the power plants significantly underperform expectations.

-Further Information: For additional disclosure, see the Investment Manager's report contained in the NEW 2019 Half Year Report.
-Principle 5: Capital expenditure and debt Disclosure: maturities Disclose: (a) As at 30 June 2019, The Business: (a) planned capital expenditure for the next 12 months and how this expenditure is to be funded; and Owns interests in the Operating Portfolio and has a substantial majority interest in one solar power plant that is currently under construction in California, United States of America; (b) a breakdown of material debt maturities for the entity; in the intervals set out in the table, on a consolidated contractual basis showing the drawn amount, the undrawn amount, the total drawn and undrawn amount, the percentage of variable interest rate risk, the weighted average interest rate, the percentage of debt that is not limited recourse to a particular asset and whether the debt is fully amortising or requires principal and interest payments. (ii) determined that, given the largely fully-invested nature of the business, it is in the best interest of stapled securityholders not to complete the acquisition of the remaining six power plants in the Rigel portfolio, located in the United States of America (North Carolina and Oregon); (iii) at this stage, has no material planned capital expenditure over the next 12 months. (b) Tables 2 and 3 below summarise the material debt maturities for the Business as at 30 June 2019.
+For additional disclosure, see the Investment Manager's report contained in the NEW 31 December 2020 Annual Report.

+Principle 5: Capital expenditure and debt maturities

+- (a) planned capital expenditure for the next 12 months and how this expenditure is to be funded; and - (b) a breakdown of material debt maturities for the entity; in the intervals set out in the table, on a consolidated contractual basis showing the drawn amount, the undrawn amount, the total drawn and undrawn amount, the percentage of variable interest rate risk, the weighted average interest rate, the percentage of debt that is not limited recourse to a particular asset and whether the debt is fully amortising or requires principal and interest payments.
-Total 196.9 50.0 246.9 23.0% 4.49% 0.0%

-Between 2 and 5 /ears 196.9 50.0 246.9 23.0% 4.49% 0.0% Principal and interest

-Between 1 and 2 years - - - - - - -

-Jp to 1 year - - - - - - -

-AUD DRAWN (\$M) UNDRAWN (\$M) TOTAL (\$M) VARIABLE INTEREST RATE RISK AVERAGE INTEREST RATE IS NOT LIMITED RECOURSE TO A PARTICULAR ASSET AMORTISING OR PRINCIPA AND INTERES PAYMENTS
+- (a) As at 31 December 2020, The Business: - (i) Owns interests in 16 operational solar plants; - (ii) determined that, given the largely fully-invested nature of the business, it is in the best interest of stapled securityholders not to complete the acquisition of the remaining six power plants in the Rigel portfolio, located in the United States of America (North Carolina and Oregon); - (iii) at this stage, has no material planned capital expenditure over the next 12 months. - (b) Tables 2 and 3 below summarise the material debt maturities for the Business as at 31 December 2020.

-TABLE 3: NEW US MATERIAL DEBT MATURITIES
+TABLE 2: NEW AUSTRALIAN MATERIAL DEBT MATURITIES